HouzuoGuo/laitos/doc/Toolbox feature: sending emails.md

     Subject: SOS HELP <and your subject>
     Body:
-    SOS HELP!
+    SOS!
-    The time is <UTC time of laitos server>.
+    The computer time is <UTC time of laitos server>.
-    This is the operator of IP address <public IP address of laitos server>.
+    This is the operator of IP address <public IP address of laitos server>: <SOSPersonalInfo>
     Please send help: <and your Email body content>.